amandavical/amandavical/README.md

 ---
 ### About Me
 #### | Hello, World!
-I'm 18 and I'm a programmer with a passion for tech and innovation.
+I'm 18 and I'm a programmer with passion for tech and innovation.
 Since 2021, I've been exploring software, web, and mobile development, always eager to learn and push my limits.

 - 💼 Programmer at Polo de Inovações IFCE (Landis+Gyr).